United Ireland: Parties of Ireland

-Within the Northern Ireland Assembly, MLAs designate as Unionist, Nationalist or Other.
+Within the Northern Ireland Assembly, its members (abbreviated as MLAs, members of the Legislative Assembly) designate as Unionist, Nationalist or Other.
 The DUP (25 seats), the UUP (9 seats), the TUV (1 seat) and Independent MLA Claire Sugden are designated as Unionist; Sinn Féin (which won 27 seats in the 2022 Northern Ireland Assembly election) and the SDLP (8 seats) are designated as Nationalist; the Alliance Party (17 seats) and PBP (1 seat) are designated as Other.
-However People Before Profit are in favour of Irish Unity.
+However, People Before Profit (PBP) is in favour of Irish Unity.
+The allocation of seats shows that roughly the same share (about 40 per cent each) are strictly for and against a united Ireland (35 Unionist versus 36 Nationalist), with the neutral, liberal, and non-sectarian Alliance Party leadership and voters, representing a share of about 20 per cent of eligible voters, being the decisive factor behind any decision on a united Ireland within Northern Ireland.

-Within the Oireachtas, there has traditionally been broad support for a united Ireland, with differences over the twentieth century on how it would be achieved.
+Within the Oireachtas (National Parliament of the Republic of Ireland), there has traditionally been broad support for a united Ireland, with differences over the twentieth century on how it would be achieved.
 This includes Sinn Féin, which has had seats in the Dáil since 1997.
 The initial party constitution of Fianna Fáil in 1926 under Éamon de Valera included as the first of its aims, "To secure the Unity and Independence of Ireland as a Republic".
 In 1937, de Valera proposed the Constitution of Ireland which laid claim to the whole island of Ireland.
 In the 1980s, led by Charles Haughey, the party opposed the consideration of options other than a unitary state in the New Ireland Forum Report and opposed the Anglo-Irish Agreement; this stance led in part to the Des O'Malley and Mary Harney leaving Fianna Fáil and establishing the Progressive Democrats, a party that lasted from 1985 to 2008.
 Fianna Fáil leaders Albert Reynolds and Bertie Ahern led Irish governments in favour of the Downing Street Declaration and the Good Friday Agreement respectively.

 When formed in 1933, Fine Gael initially used the subtitle United Ireland.
 Fine Gael leader Garret FitzGerald convened the New Ireland Forum in 1983 and negotiated the Anglo-Irish Agreement.
 In the aftermath of the vote on Brexit, Enda Kenny sought assurances on the position of Northern Ireland in the case of a united Ireland.
 The Irish Labour Party has adopted a similar approach to Fine Gael in government to a united Ireland.